ZYuge/An-externally-validated-algorithm-for-real-life-gait-recognition-using-lower-back-IMU-for-elderly/ReadME.md

 ![Flow Chart_ADAPT](images/flow%20chart_ADAPT.png)

 ## 2.2.
-Aim2: To externally validate the existing model
+Aim 2: To externally validate the existing model
 This aim is to validate an existing CNN externally by using a dataset with true activity labels (also walking and non-walking binary labels). **Following are the steps in main code "External_validate_model.py"**

 ### 2.2.1.
 Install and import the necessary packages